 - Proof of UK residence, Visa, or EU passport (for London-based students),

 - For candidates who apply from outside of the UK: IELTS 6.0 minimum average, with a minimum of 6.0 in reading and writing.

 You may begin to submit supporting documents only after you have submitted the online application form.
 If you have questions about any of the above document submissions, please contact: firstname.lastname@example.org

 You may be required by the Programme to send further supporting documents as well.

 Please send all your supporting documents by the application deadline.

-Upon completion of steps 1 through 4, you will be asked to an application interview.
+Upon completion of steps 1 & 2, you will be asked to an application interview.
 The interview will take place on Skype, with the Programme Director and another member of Faculty.
 The aim of the application interview is to assess the following points:

 - Your learning objectives.
 Do you have clearly defined learning goals?

 - Your learning pathway.
 Do those learning objectives translate into a clear learning pathway within our framework?